maswiebe/maswiebe.github.io/assets/cook_replication.md

 As noted in the paper, lynchings and riots have negative effects on Black patenting, and the 1921 dummy has a large negative effect, corresponding to the Tulsa Race Riot.

-However, if the grant-year patent variable is incorrect, then the Table 6 results are problematic.
-Cook doesn't report a robustness check using the other patent variable, so I will re-run the Table 6 regressions using application-year patents.
+For the robustness check, I redo Table 6 using application-year patents instead of grant-year patents.
-In fact, this specification seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent _applications_, and with a lag impact _granted_ patents.
+This specification actually seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent _applications_, and with a lag impact _granted_ patents.
 So the effects should be stronger using the application-year variable.

 The application-year variable is missing in 1940, which reduces the sample size for the robustness check by 1.
 To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote[^4]).
-Next, I redo Table 6 using application-year patents:
+Next, I run Table 6 using application-year patents:

 ![](https://michaelwiebe.com/assets/cook_replication/table6c.png){:width="85%"}